-- Appropriate Treatment-Fungicides, such as copper, strobilurins or other labeled fungicide should be applied to the trees at intervals as recommended by UF/IFAS to help prevent the damage and spread of citrus black spot disease.
-Leaf litter should also be controlled by various methods and treatments as recommended by UF/IFAS. - Growers seeking a Citrus Fruit Harvesting Permit (FDACS 08123) to ship fresh fruit to the European Union (EU) or to other restricted markets must request and fill out an Application for Participation (FDACS 08415) and send to the local FDACS CHRP field office in order to receive a field inspection of the proposed source grove block(s) for symptoms of citrus black spot and citrus canker diseases. - Upon receipt of a grower's Application for Participation, the FDACS field office will schedule a field inspection of the grove block(s) requested.
-The fruit will be field-inspected by the department in the production unit by Multi-Block(s), with no buffer required; if no symptoms of citrus black spot or citrus canker are observed on the fruit, the grower will be issued a Citrus Fruit Harvesting Permit. - Fruit harvested for fresh fruit shipment must be packed in an APHIS compliant packinghouse, washed, brushed, surface disinfested with sodium o-phenylphenate or equivalent, treated at labeled rates with imazalil and/or thiabendazole at the time of packing, and waxed. - Fruit harvested from source block(s) must be found free of CBS and citrus canker symptoms during an official packinghouse inspection of a representative sample defined in accordance with international standards. - All packed citrus fruit must be traceable back to the grove block (production unit) of origin as provided on the Federal Phytosanitary Certificate.
-Trip tickets must include the Grower C/A Number. - CHRP regulatory staff will conduct random inspections to determine grower compliance with appropriate cultural practices, treatments and decontamination.
+- Appropriate Treatment-Fungicides, such as copper, strobilurins, or other labeled fungicides, should be applied to the trees at intervals as recommended by UF/ IFAS to help prevent the damage and spread of citrus black spot disease.
+Leaf litter should also be controlled by various methods and treatments as recommended by UF/ IFAS. - Growers seeking a Citrus Fruit Harvesting Permit (FDACS 08123) to ship fresh fruit to the European Union (EU) or to other restricted markets must request and fill out an Application for Participation (FDACS 08415) and send to the local FDACS CHRP field office in order to receive a field inspection of the proposed source grove block(s) for symptoms of citrus black spot and citrus canker diseases. - Upon receipt of a grower's Application for Participation, the FDACS field office will schedule a field inspection of the grove block(s) requested.
+The fruit will be field-inspected by the department in the production unit by Multi-Block(s), with no buffer required; if no symptoms of citrus black spot or citrus canker are observed on the fruit, the grower will be issued a Citrus Fruit Harvesting Permit. - Fruit harvested for fresh-fruit shipment must be packed in an APHIS-compliant packinghouse, washed, brushed, surface disinfested with sodium o-phenylphenate or equivalent, treated at labeled rates with imazalil and/or thiabendazole at the time of packing, and waxed.

-- In addition to required traceback location, transportation, harvester, variety, and ownership information, trip tickets must include the following information near the bottom of the ticket: "TARP-Q" & "CC," to indicate that the fruit is moving from a Citrus Black Spot Quarantine Area, under statewide citrus canker quarantine, that the fruit is destined for the EU, and that the grower is following the recommended practices in the UF/IFAS Florida Citrus Production Guide for pest and disease management.
-If using a computer-generated trip ticket, the grower/harvester must make sure that all of the above information is on the ticket and that it highlights whether the load is from a citrus black spot quarantine area and the load is tarped. - CHRP regulatory staff will conduct random inspections to determine grower compliance with appropriate cultural practices, treatments and decontamination.
+- Fruit harvested from source block(s) must be found free of CBS and citrus canker symptoms during an official packinghouse inspection of a representative sample defined in accordance with international standards. - All packed citrus fruit must be traceable back to the grove block (production unit) of origin as provided on the Federal Phytosanitary Certificate.
+Trip tickets must include the Grower C/A Number. - CHRP regulatory staff will conduct random inspections to determine grower compliance with appropriate cultural practices, treatments, and decontamination. - Each load of fruit must be identified by issuing a clearly written, serially numbered trip ticket with the following information: Grove Name, Block or Sub-Block of Origin, Land Owner or Agent, Lessee, Harvester; Number of Boxes, Variety; Tag Number; Grower C/A Number; Destination (receiving facility or Disposal Site ID); Date of Harvest; and Harvesting Permit Number.
+In addition trip tickets must include the following information near the trip tickets must include the following information near the bottom of the ticket: "TARP-Q" & "CC," to indicate that the fruit is moving from a Citrus Black Spot Quarantine Area, under statewide citrus canker quarantine, that the fruit is destined for the EU, and that the grower is following the recommended practices in the UF/IFAS Florida Citrus Production Guide for pest and disease management.
+If using a computer-generated trip ticket, the grower/harvester must make sure that all of the above information is on the ticket and that it highlights whether the load is from a citrus black spot quarantine area and the load is tarped. - CHRP regulatory staff will conduct random inspections to determine grower compliance with appropriate cultural practices, treatments, and decontamination.